jonlpersson/ed-latimore/site/_posts/2022-06-23-what-happens-when-you-quit-porn.md

 ## You may relapse

 The first four weeks right after quitting porn are the most difficult.
 And you may relapse.
-In fact, relapse is so common after addiction that it’s considered a phase of the recovery cycle.<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> The period of time it takes you to recover from the withdrawal phase depends on how much and [how long you spent watching porn.](/how-to-stop-watching-porn/)
+In fact, relapse is so common after addiction that it’s considered a phase of the recovery cycle.<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> The period of time it takes you to recover from the withdrawal phase depends on how much and [how long you spent watching porn.](/how-to-stop-watching-porn/)

 Now, you may not relapse, but don’t be blind to the possibility.